Content on this page requires a newer version of Adobe Flash Player.

 The Springs and Park Today

 Today, Landa Park is still a mecca for local residents and tourists.
 Attractions include nature trails, paddle boats, a large spring-fed swimming pool, a miniature train, a golf course, and lots of sites for picnicking and celebrations.
 Swimming is no longer allowed in a large portion of Landa Lake because of the presence of the endangered species.
 Fountain darters can be easily observed at the paddle-boat landing.
 Landa Lake is very shallow and lined with gravel washed in by floods from upstream Blieders Creek.
 Many small springs issue forth through the gravel, their locations marked by bubbles and schools of fish that congregate around them.
+When habitat restoration efforts were undertaken in 2013 that involved removing this accumulated gravel and sediments, more than 450 springs were identified.
 The freshwater zone is very narrow here and the "bad water" line is less than a mile from Comal Springs.

 Only a small portion of total springflow comes from the largest springs shown in the graphic above.
 Special springflow measurements made by the U.S. Fish and Wildlife Service and the U.S. Geological Survey determined that most of the spring flows (about 78%) come from the many small springs and seeps under and around the shores of Landa Lake (McKinney and Sharp, 1995).
 Most of the water that becomes Comal springflow originates with recharge far to the west of the Springs and moves through major flow zones in Medina and Bexar counties on its way toward New Braunfels (see Flowpath Map).
 In five ground-water trace tests performed by Ogden, Quick, and Rothermel (1986) around Comal Springs, none of the dye appeared at any of the spring orifices.
 This supported earlier hypotheses that very little recent, locally derived recharge waters emerge from Comal Springs.